MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

 |333|01/28/2018|Sale|Sales Shipment|102043|TEST|BLUE|-1|-10|-1|-1|Yes|No|
 |334|01/28/2018|Sale|Sales Shipment|102043|TEST|BLUE|1|10|1|1|Yes|**Yes**|

--   In the **Posted Sales Shipment** window, look up from the **Appl.-from Item Entry** field to see if the field is populated, and in that case to which item ledger entry the return receipt is cost applied.
+-   On the **Posted Sales Shipment** page, look up from the **Appl.-from Item Entry** field to see if the field is populated, and in that case to which item ledger entry the return receipt is cost applied.

 > [!NOTE]
->  Cost applications cannot be identified in the **Applied Item Entries** window because that window only shows quantity applications.
+>  Cost applications cannot be identified on the **Applied Item Entries** page because that page only shows quantity applications.

  For both scenarios, identify the involved cost application as follows: